Keanau Post

-Keanau Dennis Post (born September 4, 1992) is a Canadian basketball player for Taiwan Beer of the Super Basketball League.
+Keanau Dennis Post (born September 4, 1992) is a Canadian basketball player.
 He played college basketball for Southwestern Illinois and Missouri.

 High school career

 Post began his high school career at Oak Bay High School where he played for head coach Josh Elsdon.
 He averaged 12.5 points in league action for Oak Bay and led his club to the 2009-10 AAA Regional Championship while being named tournament All-Star.
 For his last year of high school, he transferred to Westwind Academy.

 College career

 Post began his college career at Southwestern Illinois where he became one of the country's top junior college players as a sophomore after averaging 12.3 points and 8.3 rebounds and earning Second Team Junior College All-America.
 As a junior, he transferred to Missouri and as a senior he averaged 4.0 points and 3.6 rebounds in 29 games.